 Leave and the ADA

 One of the more confusing reasonable accommodation issues that employers must handle under the ADA is permitting the use of accrued paid leave, or providing unpaid leave, when an employee’s disability necessitates it.
 The concept can be difficult to grasp because it doesn’t align with the idea of providing an accommodation that keeps an employee on-the-job.
-However, the goal in allowing the use of leave time as a reasonable accommodation job-protected time in order to enable a qualified employee with a disability to manage his or her medical impairment and ultimately remain in the workforce.
+However, the goal in allowing the use of leave time as a reasonable accommodation is to make that time job‑protected in order to enable a qualified employee with a disability to manage his or her medical impairment and ultimately remain in the workforce.

 There are many situations that will require an employer to consider allowing an employee with a disability to use leave as an ADA accommodation, barring undue hardship.
 Some situations include, but are not limited to:

 As a practical matter, an employer may want to first determine if an employee is eligible for leave under FMLA, a state leave law, or company leave policy before granting leave as an accommodation under the ADA.
-Why?
-Because FMLA, state laws, and company leave policies traditionally include leave entitlements that are more clearly understood.
-It can be challenging to determine if, and how much, leave is reasonable under the ADA.
+These leave entitlements are often clearer, and it can be challenging to determine if, and how much, leave is reasonable under the ADA.

 Question #1: Can an employer apply its “no‑fault” leave policy to everyone?

-No. According to the Equal Employment Opportunity Commission (EEOC), if an employee with a disability requires additional unpaid leave as a reasonable accommodation, an employer must modify its "no-fault" leave policy to provide the employee with additional leave.
-However, if an employer can show that 1) there is another effective accommodation that will enable the employee to perform the essential functions of the position (and does not interfere with the employee's ability to address his/her medical needs), or 2) granting additional leave will cause an undue hardship, then the additional leave will not be required.
-Modifying workplace policies, including leave policies, is a form of reasonable accommodation (EEOC, 1999).
+No. According to the Equal Employment Opportunity Commission (EEOC), if an employee with a disability requires additional unpaid leave as a reasonable accommodation, an employer must modify its "no‑fault" leave policy to provide the employee with additional leave.
+However, if an employer can show that (1) there is another effective accommodation that will enable the employee to perform the essential functions of the position (and does not interfere with the employee's ability to address his/her medical needs), or (2) granting additional leave will cause an undue hardship, then the additional leave will not be required.
+Modifying workplace policies, including leave policies, is a form of reasonable accommodation.

 Question #2: Is leave provided as an accommodation required to be paid or unpaid under the ADA?

-Under the ADA, employees may be permitted to use their own accrued paid vacation or sick leave, as-needed, or be granted additional unpaid leave as an accommodation.
-Paid leave beyond that which is provided to similarly-situated employees is not required.
-EEOC states that an employee with a disability should be permitted to exhaust accrued paid leave before using unpaid leave as an accommodation.
+Under the ADA, employees may be permitted to use their own accrued paid vacation or sick leave, as‑needed, or be granted additional unpaid leave as an accommodation.
+Paid leave beyond that which is provided to similarly situated employees is not required.
+The EEOC states that an employee with a disability should be permitted to exhaust accrued paid leave before using unpaid leave as an accommodation.

 Question #3: What duration of leave is required under the ADA?